 Now you need to enable Outlook Indexing in Search Settings, which was previously disabled.
 Check Microsoft Outlook in the indexing options and save the changes.

 Give Outlook some time to complete the full indexing (it depends on the number and size of mailboxes and connected PST files).
-Check Outlook index status as shown above and try to search something.
+Check Outlook index status as shown above and try to search for something.

-How to Rebuild/Reset Outlook Search Index?
+How to Rebuild/Reset Outlook Search Index

 - In Outlook, go to File -> Settings -> Search;